-Hospitals, as health information custodians under PHIPA, are permitted to disclose personal health information without consent in a number of circumstances.
-In addition to those available to all health information custodians, as institutions under FIPPA, hospitals may rely on the disclosures without consent that are permitted in subsections 42(1)(c), (g) and (n) of FIPPA.
+Health information custodians under PHIPA are permitted to disclose personal health information without consent in a number of circumstances.
+In addition to those available to all health information custodians, health information custodians that are also institutions under FIPPA/MFIPPA may rely on the disclosures without consent that are permitted in subsections 42(1)(c), (g) and (n) of FIPPA and subsections 32(c), (g) and (l) of MFIPPA.

-Subsection 42(1)(c) of FIPPA permits the disclosure of personal information, including personal health information, for the purpose for which it was obtained or compiled or for a consistent purpose.
+Subsection 42(1)(c) of FIPPA and subsection 32(c) of MFIPPA permit the disclosure of personal information, including personal health information, for the purpose for which it was obtained or compiled or for a consistent purpose.

-Subsection 42(1)(g) of FIPPA permits the disclosure of personal information, including personal health information, where the disclosure is to an institution or law enforcement agency in Canada to aid an investigation undertaken with a view to a law enforcement proceeding or from which a law enforcement proceeding is likely to result.
+Subsection 42(1)(g) of FIPPA and subsection 32(g) of MFIPPA permit the disclosure of personal information, including personal health information, where the disclosure is to an institution or law enforcement agency in Canada to aid an investigation undertaken with a view to a law enforcement proceeding or from which a law enforcement proceeding is likely to result.

-Subsection 42(1)(n) of FIPPA permits the disclosure of personal information, including personal health information, to the Government of Canada to facilitate the auditing of shared cost programs.
+Subsection 42(1)(n) of FIPPA and subsection 32(l) of MFIPPA permit the disclosure of personal information, including personal health information, to the Government of Canada and, in the case of municipal institutions, to the Government of Canada or the government of Ontario, to facilitate the auditing of shared cost programs.

-Mandatory Exemption from Disclosure
+Mandatory Exemptions from Disclosure